 Is a Dental Infection Considered a Dental Emergency?

 Dental emergencies can happen to anyone, anywhere.
 Although we cannot entirely stop dental emergencies, we can prevent them by knowing what to do experiencing one.
 While many of us might think that dental emergencies mainly arise from trauma or injury, an untreated dental infection may also constitute a dental emergency in this article.
-Dr. Young explains what type of dental swellings lead to a dental emergency and how to treat them.
+Dr. Darnell explains what type of dental swellings lead to a dental emergency and how to treat them.
 But, before that, we must first understand what constitutes a dental emergency.

 When do Dental Infections Constitute an Emergency?